DarkPreacher/tt-rss-theme-paper/README.md

 ### Tiny Tiny RSS Paper Theme, v.
-0.2.4
+0.2.5

-Paper theme for [Tiny Tiny RSS](http://tt-rss.org/redmine/projects/tt-rss/wiki), will be updated to be compatible with latest release.
-Currently 1.15.3
+Paper theme for [Tiny Tiny RSS](https://tt-rss.org/gitlab/fox/tt-rss/wikis/home), will be updated to be compatible with latest release, I hope so.
+Currently 15.7

 Modern browsers only.
-Tested in Firefox 37 and Chrome 40, correct work in other browsers not guaranteed.
+Tested in Firefox 43 and Chrome 40, correct work in other browsers not guaranteed.

 #### Combined view, with auto-expand
 ![combined, auto-expand](https://raw.github.com/DarkPreacher/tt-rss-theme-paper/master/paper-previews/paper-combined-auto-expand.jpg)